-- 2. How to assess the completeness and transparency of the BR CTF tables - Providing information in the BR CTF tables is a mandatory reporting requirement. - Gaps identified in the BR CTF tables might not necessarily signify incomplete reporting, provided that they are adequately explained by the Party as being due to national circumstances. - When a Party has not reported some information in the CTF tables, the ERT should clarify why the Party did not provide such information and, if relevant, clarify whether any national circumstances prevented the Party from fulfilling the reporting requirement. - When the information provided in response to the clarification is relevant, credible and transparent, the ERT can summarize the Party's explanation in the TRR, together with a relevant recommendation on addressing the reporting gap for its next NC/BR.

-- 3. How to assess inconsistency between the textual part of the BR and the BR CTF tables - When the reporting guidelines request that information be reported as a mandatory requirement in textual and tabular format, but the information is reported solely in the textual part of the BR and not in the CTF tables, the ERT should make a recommendation on transparency. - When there is inconsistency between the information relating to the same reporting requirement reported in the textual part of the BR and in the CTF tables, the ERT should make a recommendation/encouragement on transparency, as appropriate. - 4.
-How to assess completeness and transparency as "mostly" or "partially" - The assessment by the ERT of completeness and transparency should be based on four gradations: (1) complete or transparent; (2) mostly complete or mostly transparent; (3) partially complete or partially transparent; and (4) not complete or not transparent. - The ERT should use the checklist (provided by the review coordinator from the UNFCCC secretariat) to ensure that all mandatory reporting requirements (i.e. "shall" reporting requirements) have been addressed. - The identification of issues and the related assessment of completeness and transparency by the ERT should be based only on the "shall" reporting requirements contained in each section of the NC/BR. - All mandatory ("shall") reporting requirements should be treated equally by the ERT and an 'expert's weighting factor' should not be applied as that could imply that some "shall" requirements are more important than others. - One "shall" requirement should trigger only one recommendation on completeness and/or one recommendation on transparency.
-This principle should be applied even if the "shall" requirement contains more than one specific reporting element.
-There is only one exception to this, where one "shall" requirement contains an additional mandatory reporting requirement, such as in the case of the reporting of projections. - To ensure consistency across TRRs and across subsequent review cycles, the ERT should use the completeness and transparency assessment scoreboard to distinguish between an assessment of "mostly" or "partially", as presented in the table below.
-However, the ERT should continue to apply a qualitative assessment in its expert judgement in order to make a final determination on the level of completeness and transparency. - In cases where the assessment of completeness and transparency goes beyond the suggested approach, the ERT should substantiate its findings and rationale for the gradations used, which could, in turn, also be used to fine-tune the assessment scoreboard.
+- 2. How to assess the completeness and transparency of the BR CTF tables - Providing information in the BR CTF tables is a mandatory reporting requirement. - Gaps identified in the BR CTF tables might not necessarily signify incomplete reporting, provided that they are adequately explained by the Party as being due to national circumstances. - When a Party has not reported some information in the CTF tables, the ERT should clarify why the Party did not provide such information and, if relevant, clarify whether any national circumstances prevented the Party from fulfilling the reporting requirement. - When the information provided in response to the clarification is relevant, credible and transparent, the ERT can summarize the Party's explanation in the TRR, together with a relevant recommendation on addressing the reporting gap for its next NC/BR. - When the reporting guidelines request that information be reported as a mandatory requirement in textual and tabular format, but the information is reported solely in the textual part of the BR and not in the CTF tables, or vice versa, the ERT should make a recommendation on transparency. - When there is inconsistency between the information relating to the same reporting requirement reported in the textual part of the BR and in the CTF tables, the ERT should make a recommendation/encouragement on transparency, as appropriate. - The assessment by the ERT of completeness and transparency should be based on four gradations: (1) complete or transparent; (2) mostly complete or mostly transparent; (3) partially complete or partially transparent; and (4) not complete or not transparent. - The ERT should use the checklist (provided by the review coordinator from the UNFCCC secretariat) to ensure that all mandatory reporting requirements (i.e. "shall" reporting requirements) have been addressed. - The identification of issues and the related assessment of completeness and transparency by the ERT should be based only on the "shall" reporting requirements contained in each section of the NC/BR. - All mandatory ("shall") reporting requirements should be treated equally by the ERT and an 'expert's weighting factor' should not be applied as that could imply that some "shall" requirements are more important than others. - One "shall" requirement should trigger only one recommendation on completeness and/or one recommendation on transparency.
+This principle should be applied even if the "shall" requirement contains more than one specific reporting parameter.
+The exceptions to this principle are: - (a) Where one "shall" requirement contains an additional mandatory reporting requirement, such as in the case of the reporting of projections; - (b) Where the same paragraph of the UNFCCC reporting guidelines on BRs contains multiple mandatory reporting requirements which are interdependent, namely, paragraphs 6, 14, 15, 17 and 22 (see suggested approach described under the review challenge C.6 below.)